mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <img src="/g/figs/opbmt_fig_apheresis.jpg" /><figcaption>A patient undergoing stem cell harvesting.
 Blood is withdrawn from the catheter and circulated through the machine where stem cells are collected.
 The rest of the blood is returned through the catheter.</figcaption>
 </figure>

-The injections of GCSF will stimulate the growth and mobilization of your stem cells, then they will be harvested.
+The GCSF injections will stimulate the growth and mobilization of your stem cells, then they will be harvested.
 Harvesting is the procedure used to collect some of these stem cells in your blood.

 Before you are scheduled for stem cell harvesting, a nurse or doctor will examine your veins to see if they are okay for the procedure.
-If your veins are not healthy enough, arrangements will be made to have your catheter inserted, which will then be used during harvesting.
+If your veins are not healthy enough, arrangements will be made to have a catheter inserted, which will then be used during harvesting.
 The catheter will remain in place for several weeks, or months.

-The harvesting procedure is done in the blood donor room.
+The harvesting procedure is done in the Blood Donor Room.
 Your nurse coordinator or your doctor will schedule 3 to 5 harvesting sessions to collect enough cells.
 The exact number of sessions is determined by the number of stem cells that are collected in each session.
 You will be notified each day if you need to return for another harvesting session.
 Each session will last 3 to 4 hours.

 You should eat dairy products or other foods that are rich in calcium the night before and the morning of your harvesting session.
 Wear comfortable clothes.

-You will lie in a bed or sit in a reclining chair.
+During the procedure you will be laying down in a bed or sitting in a reclining chair.
 You will be connected to a machine by IV tubes connected to your veins in your arms or your catheter.
 Blood will be withdrawn through the IV line or catheter and circulated through the machine where your stem cells will be collected.
 The rest of your blood will be returned to you.

-If you wish, you will be able to watch TV or read during the procedure.
+If you wish, you will be able to watch TV or read during your procedure.
 A family member or friend may sit with you.
 Since patients sometimes complain of feeling cold during the procedure, blankets will be available.

-After your harvesting procedure is done, a dressing will be applied to your arm to prevent bleeding.
+After your harvesting procedure is done, a bandage will be applied to your arm to prevent bleeding.
 It should remain in place for at least 3 hours, but not more than 5 hours.
-If your catheter was used then it will be flushed and recapped.
+If your catheter was used, then it will be flushed and recapped.

 Your stem cells will be brought to our stem cell laboratory where they'll be frozen and stored safely until your transplant day.

 After harvesting most patients have minimal side effects and can resume their regular activities.
 The most common side effects are:

-* fatigue
+* Fatigue
-* a low platelet count
+* A low platelet count
-* numbness or tingling in the lips, hands, or feet caused by a temporary decrease in the calcium levels in your blood.
+* Numbness or tingling in the lips, hands, or feet caused by a temporary decrease in the calcium levels in your blood

 Call your doctor if you:

-* Develop a temperature (100.4° F or 38° C) or chills
+* Develop a temperature of 100.4&deg;F (38&deg;C) or higher
+* Develop chills
 * Notice any redness, bleeding, drainage, or pain at your catheter or needle insertion site
 * Notice any bleeding or bruising
 * Notice numbness or tingling of your lips, hands, or feet

 ### Having Your Central Venous Catheter Inserted
-On or before Day −4, you and your caregiver will come to MSKCC's Interventional Radiology department at the main hospital to have a central venous catheter inserted into the wall of your chest.
+On or before Day −4, you and your caregiver will come to MSKCC's Interventional Radiology Department at the main hospital to have a central venous catheter inserted into the wall of your chest.

-#### What Is a Central Venous Catheter?
-Why Do I Need One?
 A central venous catheter is a tube that is inserted into a large vein near your collarbone.
 On the outside of your body, the catheter divides into 2 or 3 smaller tubes called lumens.

 A central venous catheter allows your healthcare team to give you medication, fluids, electrolytes, blood transfusions, and chemotherapy without having to keep sticking you repeatedly with a needle.
 Having a catheter will make your treatment much more comfortable.